expo/expo/docs/versions/unversioned/workflow/linking.md

 Once you build your standalone app and install it to your device, you will be able to open it with links to `myapp://`.

-### `Expo.Constants.linkingUri`
+### `Expo.Linking` module

-To save you the trouble of inserting a bunch of conditionals based on the environment that you're in and hardcoding urls, we provide the `linkingUri` constant.
-When you want to provide a service with a url that it needs to redirect back into your app, you can use this and it will resolve to the following:
+To save you the trouble of inserting a bunch of conditionals based on the environment that you're in and hardcoding urls, we provide some helper methods in our extension of the `Linking` module.
+When you want to provide a service with a url that it needs to redirect back into your app, you can call `Expo.Linking.makeUrl()` and it will resolve to the following:

-- *Published app in Expo client*: `exp://exp.host/@community/with-webbrowser-redirect/+`
+- *Published app in Expo client*: `exp://exp.host/@community/with-webbrowser-redirect`
-- *Published app in standalone*: `myapp://+`
+- *Published app in standalone*: `myapp://`
-- *Development*: `exp://wg-qka.community.app.exp.direct:80/+`
+- *Development*: `exp://wg-qka.community.app.exp.direct:80`

-You will notice that at the end of each URL there is a `/+` -- anything after the `/+` is to be used by your app to receive data, which we will talk about in the next section.
+You can also change the returned url by passing optional parameters into `Expo.Linking.makeUrl()`.
+These will be used by your app to receive data, which we will talk about in the next section.

-**Note**: There is currently a [known issue](https://github.com/expo/expo/issues/765) where the `+` does not appear in Android standalone builds.
-We expect to resolve this in a release soon!

 ### Handling links into your app